Setting Up for Success

 Canine Good Citizen/Therapy Dog Prep

 This course, offered when there is sufficient demand, will help you prepare for the ten items on the American Kennel Club's Canine Good Citizen test or the tests you and your dog must pass to become a therapy dog team.
-As a bonus, since two of our instructors are certified CGC evaluators, you can take the CGC test in the same space where you prepared.
+As a bonus, since our instructors are certified CGC evaluators, you can take the CGC test in the same space where you prepared.
 The price of the class includes your testing fee.

 Email us to be notified when we offer this class next.
 If no group class is scheduled, we can help you prepare in private sessions.